Who are you and what do you do?

 • give them hope,

-You’re doing amazing work day-in-day-out, whether you are caring for young people in your school or family and/or supporting the teachers or parents.
-I can help you in your mission to love by providing ready-made, beautiful and engaging faith formation resources and special rosary beads.
+I can help you by providing ready-made and engaging faith formation resources aligned with Catholic teaching and special rosary beads.
 I can also facilitate bespoke retreats in person or online.

 Qualifications and Experience